-Vertical model section through plane which best captures hole East\120.
+The vertical model section is in the plane which best captures hole East\120.
 Receiver positions in the RH panel are coloured black if located in the display section, grading to lighter shades of grey as their offset from the section increases.
 The colour stretch for the conductivity can be altered by entering min and max values in the boxes at the ends of the colour bar and then hitting Enter.